cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver-engine.md

 This wouldn't satisfy the clearing price computed in the original result.
 Since we have an excess amount of DAI, we would remove Alice's order, as it has the strictest limit price on the "sell DAI" side.
 This now results in an excess supply of USDC for which we can find the following matching:
-- Bob sells 100 DAI, receives receives 100 USDC (10 USDC surplus)
+- Bob sells 100 DAI, receives 100 USDC (10 USDC surplus)
 - Charlie sells 150 USDC for 150 DAI (10 DAI surplus)
 - 50 USDC is exchanged for 50 DAI using the AMM.